 Where to Stay in Chania

-Chania offers a large selection of accommodation options from small boutique hotels, to studios, apartments and resort hotels.
+Chania offers a large selection of accommodation options from small boutique hotels, to studios, apartments, luxury villas and resort hotels.
 Most of the accommodation inside the Chania Old Harbour is only accessible on foot, however for those seeking a beach holiday may opt for various accommodation options outside the town centre.

 Top Hotel Chania